gmccreight/coderepo/readme.md

 this problem by using custom regex matchers for each reporting format, allowing us to create a meta-harness that helps us ensure that all the tests for all the code examples pass.
 Having such a harness in place allows us to release new versions of the full stack quickly and without fear of regressions.
-It will also allow us to vet new contributions quickly.